szepeviktor/translate-wordpress/readme.txt

 Can I migrate from WPML or Polylang to Weglot Translate?

 Yes, you can easily migrate to Weglot Translate.
 Simply deactivate WPML or Polylang to only have one multilingual plugin.
-Then start using Weglot normally.
+Then start using Weglot Translate normally.
 If you need to import some translations contact us directly at support@weglot.com

 Does Weglot Translate provide support?